Split in 2 Days

 Drinks at Marjan Forest Park Viewpoint

-Also, there’s a bar at the top where you can take a drink whilst further enjoying the view.
+There is a bar at the top by the viewpoint, where you can take a drink whilst catching your breath and enjoying the view.

 Beers at Marjan Forest Park viewpoint